Butch Hays: Early life

-Born in Los Angeles, Hays grew up in South Central L.A. on West 75th Street in an area known for its street gangs and where he was located was directly between two of the gangs, the Bloods and Crips.
+Born in Playa del Rey, California, Hays grew up in South Central L.A. on West 75th Street in an area known for its street gangs and where he was located was directly between two of the gangs, the Bloods and Crips.
 As a youth he played athletics, American football and baseball, but was introduced to basketball by a neighbour when he was 12 years old, but it wasn't until he was in high school that he started receiving some coaching.

-Until high school, Hays and his friends would play street pick up games.

 School / college career

-Butch Hays earned All-American honours while at St. Bernard High School and was awarded a scholarship with the University of California, Berkeley.
+Hays earned All-American honours while at St. Bernard High School and was awarded a scholarship with the University of California, Berkeley.
 After four years with the Golden Bears under the coaching of Dick Kuchen, Hays graduated as the Golden Bears' all-time leader in assists, though this record has since fallen to former teammate Kevin Johnson and, later, Jason Kidd.

 Professional career

-1984 NBA Draft
+1984 NBA draft

 After graduating from Cal Berkeley, Hays, a 6 ft 4 in point guard, nominated for the 1984 NBA draft and was a seventh round pick of the Chicago Bulls who that year also drafted a player from North Carolina named Michael Jordan.
 As draftees, Hays and Jordan roomed together and actually lived together before Hays was released from his contract.